neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Harmonic centrality is a way of detecting nodes that are able to spread information very efficiently through a graph.

+.. py:function:: gds.collapsePath.mutate(G: Graph, **config: Any) -> Series[Any]

+    Collapse Path algorithm is a traversal algorithm capable of creating relationships between the start and end nodes of a traversal

 .. py:function:: gds.conductance.stream(G: Graph, **config: Any) -> DataFrame